 *Encourage beneficial insects by planting herbs and flowers that have flowers with lots of nectar to keep beneficials in the garden.

-*Exclusion using a lightweight row cover.
+*Exclusion using light weight row cover.
 Use on plants like leafy greens that don’t need pollination.
-This will keep flying insects from laying eggs on your plants but still let the light through.

 *Hand picking and dropping in a pail of soapy water.